 A DTS-HD 5.1 track grabs you from the company logos, delivering a throbbing robotic bass line and swirling transformation effect in all channels.
 It immediately continues its dominance, with an unbelievable level of low-end power.
 Optimus Prime saves Sam by barreling into a building, and then flipping upside down to find his shot.
 The bass that accompanies that move is unreal, crisp, and astoundingly deep.

 The front soundstage is wide, with positional dialogue, action, and movement tracking left to right.
 The surrounds are consistently engaged, from missiles firing front to back or flying vehicles filling each channel.
 Highs are maintained beautifully, the transformations replicating the clang of smashing metal with zero distortion.
 Any of the action scenes offer demo-level material, and there are plenty to choose from.

 Note: Those playing the Wal-Mart exclusive “Big Screen Edition,” with certain scenes in the IMAX format, have noted a lower volume level, resulting in sub-par audio.
-The HiDefDiscNews review notes the differences in detail, typically boiling down to a -4dB dialnorm in the dialogue, and a higher discrepancy elsewhere.

 Our review on DoBlu is based on the standard edition.